harryeslick/py_template/README.md

 You can also use a Dockerfile to automate dev container creation.
 In your Dockerfile, use FROM to designate the image, and the RUN instruction to install any software.
 You can use && to string together multiple commands.
 If you don't want to create a devcontainer.json by hand, you can select the Dev Containers: Add Dev Container Configuration Files... command from the Command Palette (F1) to add the needed files to your project as a starting point, which you can further customize for your needs.

 #### Setup
-This project includes three files in the .devcontainer and .vscode directories that enable you to use GitHub Codespaces or Docker and VSCode locally to set up an environment that includes all the necessary extensions and tools for Python development.
+This project includes three files in the .devcontainer and .vscode directories that enable you to use Docker and VSCode locally to set up an environment that includes all the necessary extensions and tools for Python development.

 The Dockerfile specifies the base image and dependencies needed for the development container.
 The Dockerfile installs the necessary dependencies for the development container, including Python 3 and flit, a tool used to build and publish Python packages.
 It sets an environment variable to indicate that flit should be installed globally.
 It then copies the pyproject.toml file into the container and creates an empty README.md file.
 It creates a directory src/python_package and installs only the development dependencies using flit.
 Finally, it removes unnecessary files, including the pyproject.toml, README.md, and src directory.